Bairdo/gasket/docs/README.authenication.md

 1. That each 'acl_in' must be in the form 'port\_' + \<DATAPATH NAME\> + '\_' + \<PORT NUMBER\> e.g. for the above configurations 'port_faucet-1_2'.

+Note: in the near future this hardcoded requirement will be removed and replaced by a lookup in either the faucet.yaml 'dp' object, or auth.yaml.

 ###### faucet-acls.yaml